OpenFn/lightning/kafka_testing/KAFKA_TESTING.md

 Kafka cluster rather than a single instance.
 If you wish to run it against a single instance, modify it per the instructions inside the script.

-`kafka_testing.exs` is a script that will run for 5 or 6 minutes and subscribe to multiple topics (4) on a local kakfa container (docker-compose-kafka-testing-2.yml).
+`kafka_testing/kafka_testing.exs` is a script that will run for 5 or 6 minutes and subscribe to multiple topics (4) on a local kakfa container (kafka_testing/docker-compose-kafka-testing-2.yml).

 It uses a combination of starting pipelines as well as one pipeline that is added after the supervisor has been started.